-Mr. Jason Koo Chief Academic Officer (CAO) Vice President of Campus and Operations / Designated School Official (DSO) Key Functions and Responsibilities include leadership and strategic direction of the University's programs and campus operations through oversight of, and in cooperation with the directors and President, programs, policies and practices, infrastructure, and quality assurance.
+Mr. Jason Koo Vice President Key Functions and Responsibilities include leadership and strategic direction of the University's programs and campus operations through oversight of, and in cooperation with the directors and President, programs, policies and practices, infrastructure, and quality assurance.